QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_old.md

 4. Admissibility: everything that the user has access to
 5. Audit: monitor access to ensure their appropriate use

-</div><div>

 #### Data Access control

 ➡️ Using inference, someone can use non-confidential data such as birthdate, postal code, and gender to find someone.

-#### Data breaches

-* The company must find, and patch the vulnerability
-* The company must inform the clients
-* The company will have to pay fines
-* The company will lose reputation

-To prevent data breaches, the company after identifying, classifying, and prioritizing data, should find why data is likely to be targeted along the risks, and define required protections.
 </div></div>